What Medical Assistants Do

 Administering Medications and Immunizations

 Administering medications and vaccinations is one way clinical medical assistants support the nursing staff in a physician’s office, allowing them to concentrate on more complex issues.
 While giving shots seems easy, it’s a relatively complex procedure that includes educating the patient and obtaining consent.
-Technical know-how is required, as is the basic understanding of pharmacology.
+Technical know-how is required, as is a basic understanding of pharmacology.

-Clients need guidance before, during and after appointments with their physician.
+Clients need guidance before, during, and after appointments with their physician.
 With both medical know-how and technical skills, clinical medical assistants are the perfect staff persons to talk to clients about what to expect from their visit.
 From assisting with gathering specimens to explaining procedures, they help patients stay informed so they can better participate in their care.

 Skills for Success for a Clinical Medical Assistant

 Medical assistant training programs cover all of the technical skills necessary for success in the workplace but having the right blend of both practical and people skills is a plus for those choosing a clinical role.
-The list of skills a clinical medical assistant needs for success include compassion, communication, problem solving, and team spirit.
+The list of skills a clinical medical assistant needs for success include compassion, communication, problem-solving, and team spirit.

 Compassion is more than sensitivity toward the suffering of others, it’s the drive to help.
 At its core, it is what medicine is all about, but it’s easy to get wrapped up in the technical aspects of healthcare and forget that people are more than the sum of their physical complaints.
 Only through compassion can clinical medical assistants work hand in hand with patients to support them through challenges and help them meet their goals.